-Community Projects in Wales
+Section 4: Community Projects in Wales (Project Summaries)

-The second stage of data collection in this study was a survey, designed to identify and map projects which aim to prevent or mitigate ACEs or childhood adversity more broadly, operating in Wales.
-The final sample included 54 projects (Appendix B).
+The second stage of data collection in this study was a survey which was designed to identify and map projects operating across Wales which had the aim of preventing or mitigating ACEs or childhood adversity more broadly.
+A summary of each project (n=54) is presented (Table 3).